frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 ### Types and Formats

 `type` and `format` properties are used to give The type of the field (string, number etc) - see below for more detail.
-If type is not provided a consumer should assume a type of "string".
+If type is not provided a consumer `SHOULD` assume a type of "string".

 A field's `type` property is a string indicating the type of this field.